-Clinical Pilates is a term used to describe the use of Pilates for treating injuries, health conditions or dysfunction such as weak core muscle strength or poor posture resulting in pain.
+Clinical Pilates is a term used to describe the use of Pilates for treating injuries, health conditions or movement dysfunctions such as weak core muscle strength or poor posture, resulting in pain.

 At Physiolates, our physiotherapists specialise in the treatment of musculoskeletal and neurological conditions.
-Our physiotherapists frequently use Pilates as part of their treatment plans for patients, alongside various other treatment methods, to ensure the quickest possible recovery.
+Our physiotherapists frequently use Pilates as part of their treatment plans for patients in conjunction with treatment methods, to ensure the quickest possible recovery from injury.

 Back To Top